cs-uob/COMS20012/docs/labs/2026 Labs/Week 2 Lab.md

 ## Exercise 2: Capturing Frames and encoding:
 Open a Firefox browser.
 Select Edit > Preferences > Privacy and select Never remember history and click on clear all current history.
 Click Close.
 Make sure that the startup home page of your browser is Google or Ubuntu Google.
 Close the browser.

 On Wireshark application (assuming it is still running!), select Capture > Restart (the green arrow) from the top menu bar.
 All captured and displayed Frames should be cleared from the top pane.
-Note – Almost instantaneously new frames are captured, the network is busy all the time, auto discover, etc.
+Note – new frames are captured (the more traffic goes through the network, the faster it will appear, the network is busy all the time, auto discover, etc).

 In a terminal type nslookup google.com to force the generation of Domain Name requests.
 You screen should look something like [this](https://github.com/cs-uob/COMS20012/blob/master/docs/materials/Screenshot_2023-02-05_10-20-57.png).

 ## Q6 – compare the results of nslookup on the terminal and the content of the corresponding DNS response message as captured by Wireshark.

 Then launch Firefox browser to force the generation of http requests &responses and tcp segments.
 Note that ARPs messages are dynamically generated on a regular basis.
-Wireshark should display frames/packets with protocols, such as, ARP, DNS, TCP, HTTP, etc. Did you get similar [traffic](https://github.com/cs-uob/COMS20012/blob/master/docs/materials/Selection_003.png)?
+Wireshark should display frames/packets with protocols, such as, ARP, DNS, TCP, HTTP, QUIC, etc. Did you get similar [traffic](https://github.com/cs-uob/COMS20012/blob/master/docs/materials/Selection_003.png)?

 Wait a second or two and then close the browser.
 Stop capturing packets by clicking on the stop icon (see above) or select Capture > Stop from the top bar menu.
 Save the captured packets in a file: select File > Save As > enter a name, say, Lab_Capture_Lastnames.pcap, navigate where you want to save the file, and click Save.